Venison Meatloaf

 Can you make venison meatloaf ahead of time?

 Yes, you can absolutely make this meatloaf ahead of time.
-Shape the meatloaf mixture into a loaf, wrap it in plastic, and store it in the refrigerator for up to 1 day before baking.
+Shape the meatloaf mixture into a loaf, wrap it in plastic, and refrigerate it for up to 1 day before baking.

 How long does it take to cook venison meatloaf in the oven?